 An enforcement notice may also be issued in relation to other aspects of the development.

-To uphold the highest standards of integrity, impartiality and transparency throughout the enforcement process, officers strictly follow the Council’s Employees’ Code of Conduct and abide by the Employee Outside Interests, Anti-Bribery and the Employee Gifts and Hospitality polices.
+To uphold the highest standards of integrity, impartiality and transparency throughout the enforcement process, officers strictly follow the council’s Employees’ Code of Conduct and abide by the Employee Outside Interests, Anti-Bribery and the Employee Gifts and Hospitality policies.
 The service regularly reviews and reports its arrangements to the Corporate Governance and Audit Committee, assuring accountability in the decision-making process.

 Once a report has been made, the service will send an acknowledgement letter within one day.
 The service will confirm the priority given and describe the action to be taken by the service in accordance with the timescales in this Local Enforcement Plan.
 Once an investigation is ongoing, the service will provide updates depending on the priority of the case but will be unable to respond to individual requests for information or updates.